 To estimate the water's depth, place a heavy jig on your jigging rod, drop it to the bottom and walk the jig back up to the surface.
-Once the tip-ups are in position, drop your bait down to about 1 or 2 feet above the bottom.
-Water between 5-15 feet deep works best during the early season, and you might want to fish near the bottom, where the warmer water is.
+Once the tip-ups are in position, drop your bait down to about one or two feet above the bottom.
+Water between five to fifteen feet deep works best during the early season, and you might want to fish near the bottom, where the warmer water is.
 As the season wears on and oxygen is depleted from the depths, raise your baits higher and higher off the bottom.
-Later in the season, the best fishing is in water from 10-30 feet deep and down only several feet.
+Later in the season, the best fishing is in water from ten to thirty feet deep and down only several feet.

 Once all your baits are in the water, keep a watchful eye out for a flag to fly.
 When it does, make your way quickly to that tip-up and look into the water to see if your line is still straight up and down or running off to one side of the hole or another.
 If the line is running, take your tip-up out of the water, grab hold of your line, feel the fish, and then give a short firm tug on your line to set the hook.
 Slowly pull the line in- one hand over the other- until the fish is up on the ice.